firstmoversadvantage/api.movingleads.com/sections/users.md

 * `POST /users.xml` creates a new user.

-The response message will indicate that the user was successfully created and
+The response message will indicate that the user was successfully created.

-** XML Request: **
+**XML Request:**

 ``` xml
 <user>